scottleedavis/tf2java_example/README.md

 # tf2java_example

-Experiment in using tensorflow models built in python, and loaded into java
+Test using tensorflow models built in python, and loaded into java

 (Examples all use [tensorflow 1.8](https://www.tensorflow.org/api_docs/))